AI & ML

 Control AreaMinimum BarGoodBest-in-Class

-Identity & AccessPer-agent API keysScoped roles per toolPer-action authz + policy engine + just-in-time tokens
+Identity & AccessPer-agent credentialsScoped roles per toolPer-action authz + policy engine + just-in-time tokens

 AuditabilityStore final outputsLog tool calls + sourcesImmutable audit log + replayable traces + change diffs

-VerificationSchema validationRules + unit testsMulti-layer verifier + risk-based human approvals
+VerificationSchema validationRules + unit testsLayered verification + risk-based human approvals

 Cost ControlsToken limitsRouting + cachingPer-task budgets + anomaly alerts + automatic fallback modes

-Below is an illustrative (simplified) example of how teams implement schema-first tool calling with policy checks.
-The exact SDK varies—OpenAI-style function calling, JSON schema outputs, or platform-native agents—but the concept is stable.
+Below is a simplified example of schema-first tool calling with policy checks.
+Your SDK may differ—function calling, JSON schema outputs, or a platform-native agent runtime—but the idea stays stable.

 # Pseudocode: schema-first agent action + tool gateway